prakashpandey/fake-server/README.md

 ## How to access your dynamically added Api

-Go the your endpoint path, e.g if you have added endpoint `/cart`, then you can access your endpoint by going to `localhost:8284/cart`
+Go to the endpoint path that you defined, e.g if you have added endpoint `/cart`, then you can access your endpoint by going to
+`localhost:8284/cart`

 ## Future plans